2024-25 Edition

 Richard Futrell, Ph.D.
 Massachusetts Institute of Technology, Assistant Professor of Computer Science; Language Science (language processing, Bayesian modeling, NLP)

 Gregory S. Hickok, Ph.D.
-Brandeis University, Professor of Cognitive Sciences; Language Science (neuroanatomy of language, neural plasticity, neuroimaging, cognitive neuroscience)
+Brandeis University, Distinguished Professor of Cognitive Sciences; Language Science (neuroanatomy of language, neural plasticity, neuroimaging, cognitive neuroscience)

 Young-Suk Kim, Ed.D.
 Harvard University, Professor of Education; Asian American Studies; Language Science

 Judith Kroll, Ph.D.
-Brandeis University, Distinguished Professor of Language Science; Education; Psychological Science (psycholinguistics, bilingualism, second language acquisition, language production, lexical processing, reading, visual cognition, gender and science)
+Brandeis University, Distinguished Professor of Education; Language Science; Psychological Science (psycholinguistics, bilingualism, second language acquisition, language production, lexical processing, reading, visual cognition, gender and science)

 Connor Mayer, Ph.D.
 University of California, Los Angeles, Assistant Professor of Language Science (linguistics, phonology, phonetics, computational linguistics, speech motor control)